 You know why?
 Because the business doesn’t work that way…

-The behind the scenes business – kitchen crew, servers, food-runners, bars, box office, security, management – revolve around the show schedule.
-For instance, the box office closes when the headliner goes on so customers won’t complain about getting ripped-off by buying a ticket after the show has started.
+The behind-the-scenes business – kitchen crew, servers, food-runners, bars, box office, security, management – revolve around the show schedule.
+For instance, the box office closes when the headliner goes on stage, so customers won’t complain about getting ripped-off by buying a ticket after the show has started.
 So that profit opportunity is ended when the headliner walks on stage.

 Are you following me so far?
 Good, because I’m not done yet…